Changissnz/internet_insecurity_of_today/README.md

   identity than a good teacher or friend.
 Projects become spottily funded.
 First, people left the malls and super-marts behind for Amazon.
 And next, they go on their way in their real-world bubbles, carrying around smart devices enslaved in AI bubbles.
+- The greater connectivity offered by present and emerging internet technologies carries the paradox of resource management, especially for matters of pre-empting social arrangements and elevating mediocrity as well as foreignness and fringe persons.
+The paradox reveals itself at times to individuals, then makes them forget so as to preserve their sanity.